jnozzi/cocoadev.com/markdown/OverComplexGuiSimplification.md

 Any ideas?
 I'd appreciate it something fierce.

--- General/ShamylZakariya
+-- ShamylZakariya

 ----

-I don't think you need to go the General/OmniGraffle way of doing things - at least not yet. there are a few large panels, and I think that technique works better when you have a dozen or so small panels.
+I don't think you need to go the OmniGraffle way of doing things - at least not yet. there are a few large panels, and I think that technique works better when you have a dozen or so small panels.
 The Force panel can be shrunk down immensely by rearranging the buttons and text fields and using the small control size.

 Could the Variables panel be a tab in the Log/Console section?